tarunburla/Superstore_Sales_Dataset_power-BI/README.md

 _visualizing superstore sales dataset_

 ---
-The Supermarket Sales Dashboard offers a comprehensive view of sales performance, customer behavior, and operational metrics across various branches.
-Utilizing Power BI, the dashboard transforms raw data into actionable insights, enabling data-driven decision-making.
+This project visualizes and analyzes Superstore Sales Data using Power BI, uncovering key insights on sales performance, customer behavior, and product trends.
+The dashboard helps identify top-selling products, high-performing cities, and valuable customer segments to support strategic decision-making.
 ---

 ## 📌 Table of Contents